ait-aecid/aminer-configuration-engine/README.md

 # AMiner-Configuration-Engine

-This code allows to generate configurations for the logdata-anomaly-miner (AMiner) based on static log file analysis.
+This code allows to generate configurations for the [logdata-anomaly-miner](https://github.com/ait-aecid/logdata-anomaly-miner) (AMiner) based on static log file analysis.

 **Optimization is not yet working! (requires adaptations in AMiner - coming soon ...)**

+## **Installation**

 ## **Execution**

-1. Drop relevant files into directory data/.
-The log data has to be of a single type (e.g., audit or ApacheAccess).
+1. Drop relevant files into directory [data](data).
+The log data has to be of a single type (e.g. audit or ApacheAccess).
+The given sample data in [data](data) is from [AIT Log Data Set V2.0](https://zenodo.org/records/5789064) and should be removed before dropping new files.
+The
 2. Execute command:

 ```bash